TobKed/blog/content/posts/django_custom_context_processors.md

 ### Custom context processors in Django

-In the template to get content out of database usually the best way is a template tag (you can write own template tags).
-However when you want particular variable to be available in the context of every template creating custom context processor could be convenient way achieving this.
+In order to get the content out of database in the template the best way is usually a template tag (you can write your own template tags).
+However, when you want a particular variable to be available in the context of every template, creating a custom context processor could be a convenient way achieving this.
-If you ever used ```{% request %}``` or ```{% debug %}``` you can easily wrap your head around this concept.
+If you have ever used ```{% request %}``` or ```{% debug %}``` you can easily wrap your head around this concept.

-First we write simple context processors.
+First, we write simple context processors.
 ```python
 # my_app/my_context_processor.py
 from datetime import datetime